oscerd/kamelet-samples/simulation-to-log-with-xj-template-action/README.md

-# Simulation to LOG with json-schema validator action
+# Simulation to LOG with xj template action

 - Run the following commands